Investing in Rental Properties for Beginners

 Repairs can come out of nowhere

 A rental home is just like your primary residence when it comes to maintenance.
 Everything is essentially on a timer when it comes to breaking down.
 There’s a good chance that you will eventually have to replace a furnace, stove, roof, or driveway.
 The good news is that you can stay one step ahead of repairs by keeping a robust repair fund growing each month when you collect rental checks that act as a reserve for a rainy day.

 A town’s tax rate is a wildcard that can really eat into profits over time.
 You may get excited to see that your rental home is appreciating in value.
 However, your town tax collector may also notice that when the time comes to do an assessment.
 The bad news about the good news of having a property that’s increasing in value is that your property tax is almost guaranteed to go up.
 In addition, towns can vote to raise taxes without warning if costs related to road repairs and education need to be covered.

 Start the journey

 How do you turn your dream of investing in rental properties into a reality?
 The truth is that you won’t get very far without financing.
 Make sure you set aside some time to check out flexible options like bridge loans while you’re busy scoping out neighborhoods and comparing the different types of investments that are knocking at your door.
 LendingHome offers flexible, quick financing options that make investing in rental properties feel natural.
-With rates starting as low as 5.375%, high leverage, and flexible property income requirements, you are in good hands!
+With low rates, high leverage, and flexible property income requirements, you are in good hands!

 Disclaimer: The above is provided for informational purposes only and should not be considered tax, savings, financial, or legal advice.
 All information shown here is for illustrative purpose only.
 All views and opinions expressed in this post belong to the author.
 NMLS ID: 1125207 Terms, Privacy & Disclosures.
 Copyright LendingHome Corporation 2019.